facelessuser/PyMdown/Usage.md

 ```

 ### Force No Template
-If by default the config file has defined a template, but it is desired to do an output without the template, the `--force-no-template` option can do this.
+If by default the configuration file has defined a template, but it is desired to do an output without the template, the `--force-no-template` option can be used to disable template use.

 ```
 pymdown --force-no-template file.md
 ```

 ### Force Stdout
 Sometimes a file may have frontmatter that redirects its output to a file, but it may be desirable to send the output to stdout.
-In this case, the `--force-stdout` option can be used.
+In this case, the `--force-stdout` option can be used to force the output to stdout.

 ```
 pymdown --force-stdout file.md